tbela99/uploadManager/README.md

 ##### onCreate

-Fired after the uplaod instance has been created.
+Fired after the upload instance has been created.

 ##### Arguments:

-- id - (*object*) upload transfer instance id.
+- id - (*object*) upload transfer instance id. you can retrieve this instance with uploadManager.get(id)

 ##### onLoad